 Use a different way to connect the external display to your Mac

-You will find your MacBook not recognizing external monitors if the cable or port is having issues.
+You will find your MacBook not recognizing external monitors if the cable or port is having issues such as Mac Thunderbolt not working.
 It's advisable to try different cables and ports.
 For instance, you can switch to an HDMI port if you were using the USB port with an adapter if needed.

 Besides, you can also connect the display in another way.
 Try utilizing a hub or an Apple USB-C Digital AV multiport adapter if you are directly connecting the display to your Mac.
 Alternatively, attach it straight to your Mac.

 💡 If your macOS Ventura external display not working, try these workarounds:

 - Remove the power cord to the monitor for about 10 seconds and plug it in again while still connected to Mac.

 - Unplug and replug the external display from your Mac.